viveksumanth/SpringBoot-CRUD-JPA/README.md

-# REST CRUD API Implementations (Include better heading)
+# REST CRUD API Implementations

 This repository provides a RESTful CRUD API implementation using Spring Boot.
 It includes three different approaches for managing entities: `EmployeeController`, `ProductController`, and `CompanyController`.